addr2data/aws-certification-prep/exercises/ex-007_WorkingEbs.rst

 Display block storage information
 ---------------------------------
-Use the following awscli command to display the block storage information for
+Use the following awscli command to display the block storage information for both Instances.

 .. code-block::